 The two RET spots for 2021 have been filled, but we encourage you to consider applying in future years.
 Please read the description below to learn more about the program, and reach out to Ashley Alred, MH-YES Program Coordinator, with any questions at firstname.lastname@example.org.

 MH-YES RET (Research Experiences for Teachers) Fellows will be innovative, local high school teachers interested in strengthening their teaching, research and mentoring skills.
 They will join a professional learning community focused on engaging a diverse group of students and community members in Science, Technology, Engineering, and Math (STEM).

-The Fellows will develop applications of the ecological research to her/his teaching, producing an instructional unit to pilot test in the 2020-21 school year.
+The Fellows will develop applications of the ecological research to her/his teaching, producing an instructional unit to pilot test in the 2021-2022 school year.
 We will follow-up with the RET Fellow periodically during the school year, coming into the classroom to observe and assist during implementation of their units, and helping with assessment and documentation.
 Each Fellow will produce a small portfolio at the end of the school year to document their experience and insights from the program.

-While the general research topics are set, it is the YES Teacher Fellows will work closely with the high school students, undergraduate researcher, and participating scientist to develop specific questions and experiments.
-We are especially interested in local teachers who have experience working with students in the MH-YES Program target demographic.
+While the general research topics are set, the MH-YES Teacher Fellows will work closely with the high school students, undergraduate researcher, and participating scientists to develop specific questions and experiments.
+We are especially interested in local teachers who have experience working with students from under-represented groups.

 *Some travel support is available for teachers